10 Secrets Every New Home Buyer Should Know

 - builders include constructing homes for immediate delivery for buyers who are relocating or who have sold their previous home and need one to move into quickly.

-Immediate delivery homes may be more desirable because, sometimes builders offer financing incentives or free options.
+Immediate delivery homes may be more desirable because, sometimes, builders offer financing incentives or free options.
 This may be done in place of chopping prices to appeal to buyers purchasing later in the building phase.
-An immediate delivery home is an advantageous way to purchase a home if you need to move in quickly, or need a physical space to walk through and see before you sign a contract.
-Be sure to enquire.
+An immediate delivery home is an advantageous way to purchase a home if you need to move in quickly or need a physical space to walk through and see before you sign a contract.
+Be sure to inquire.

 To learn more about the home buying process, watch the video below on how to avoid those secret costs when buying a home!